-The Russian Easter egg tradition dates back to pre-Christian times when people saw eggs as fertility symbols and as devices of protection--eggs represented new life.
-When Orthodoxy was adopted, eggs took on Christian symbolism.
+The Russian Easter egg tradition dates back to pre-Christian times when people saw eggs as fertility symbols and as devices of protection.
+Eggs represented renewal or new life.
+When Russian Orthodoxy was adopted, eggs took on Christian symbolism.
 One example of this is how red eggs symbolize the blood of Christ.
-(Read more about red in Russian culture.)
-Though commercial dye may be used to color eggs, traditional ways of dying eggs include using onion skins collected for this purpose or other commonly found dyes in nature.
+The color red has strong symbolism in Russian culture.
+Though commercial dye may be used to color eggs, traditional ways of dying eggs include using red onion skins collected for this purpose or other commonly found dyes in nature.